wishonia/wishonia/public/decentralized-institutes-of-health.md

 DIH operates through a network of Decentralized Autonomous Organizations (DAOs) dedicated to fostering innovation within specific areas of health and medical research:

-- **Research DAOs**: Groups such as VitaDAO and AthenaDAO would focus on specialized research, employing tokenized models to ensure that public goods and stakeholder-driven development are at the forefront.
+- **Research DAOs**: Groups such as VitaDAO and CerebrumDAO would focus on specialized research, employing tokenized models to ensure that public goods and stakeholder-driven development are at the forefront.
 - **Technology DAOs & Projects**: With initiatives like Inference Labs and The Bittensor Hub decentralizing the AI stack, DIH could use these tailored AI solutions to propel medical research forward.
 - **Patient Advocacy DAOs**: These entities align research and healthcare priorities with patient needs and perspectives.
 - **FDAi**: An AI agent designed for everyone that automates, aggregates, and analyzes data, publishes results, offers real-time decision support, and facilitates clinical trial participation across therapeutic areas.